leickh/leickh/README.md

-Hello, I'm epickh.
+Hello, I'm Lena Ickhorn.

-The name consists of the initials of my first 2 names and the first 4 letters of my surname.

-Programming Languages and Tech:
+I'm capable of using the following programming languages (sorted by skill):
-- C                    (GCC with --pedantic or just TCC)
+- C
-- NASM x86-Assembly    (When I want the program to be small)
-- Rust                 (Because people want me to use it)
+    C is my main language, I prefer using it with `-Wall`, `-Wextra` and `-Wpedantic`.
+- Bash
+    I use the Bourne Again Shell for build scripts.
+    Sometimes I'm forced to use CMake, though.
+- Netwide x86-Assembly
+    Some low-level things require Assembly.
+I'm on the Intel syntax side; the AT&T syntax looks weird.
+- C++
+    For projects in which it is absolutely required, Bjarne Stroustrup's leg amputation machine is also in my repertoire.

+I write code in those languages using VSCodium and `nano`.

+Technology Interests (sorted by skill):

+- Parsers
-- Visual Studio Code
+- Code Size & Speed Optimization
-- Nano                 (Text Editor)

-Technology Interests:
+- (3D -) Graphics
+- Compilers & Interpreters
 - Baremetal Development & OSDev
-- Compilers & Interpreters
-- Emulators
-- Small Programs (Full 3D-games in 8MB)
-- Code Size & Speed Optimization

-Non-Technology Interests:
-- Rock & Metal (have you heard of "Beast in Black"?
-They are GREAT)
-- Garden Work
-- Helping People.

 Spoken Languages:

-- English (fluent, British accent)
-- German  (fluent)
+- German  (C2)
+- English (~B1 / C2)
-- Spanish (making noises with a rough accent)
+- Spanish (*C3-PO*, A2)

-Programs (& Web-Pages) I use:
-- HTTP-Browser:      Brave
-- Chat:              Element
-- Knowledge Sources: devdocs.io, wikipedia.org
-- Language Stuff:    dict.cc, duden.de

-I'm a left-behind developer; I didn't catch the hype train.
-I don't use the new, shiny, trendy tech and disagree with that whole buzzword bingo, etc.

-If you have work for me, I have two open ears.